 Gold mineralization on the property occurs in structurally controlled mesothermal quartz veins and disseminated sedimentary-rock-hosted gold systems.
 Dilatent zones straddling the Cayoosh Creek Fault are particularly favourable hosts for gold mineralization.
 Discontinuous high-grade native-gold bearing quartz veins occur up to two metres in width where maximum brittle faulting occurs along the fault particularly within diorite sills and dykes.

 Low grade gold-bearing quartz stockwork and disseminated arsenopyrite occurs over zones of two to five metres wide in the incompetent phyllitic Cayoosh Assemblage rocks adjacent to the fault.
 Kuran and McLeod (1997a and b) state that mineralization along the Cayoosh Creek Fault can be traced from the Ample/Goldmax Zone westward through the Ample Mine and Wedge showings to the Golden Cache, a strike length of 3 kilometres Long, thick, high-grade gold-bearing quartz veins occur within diorite intrusions in the area of the Ample Mine and to a lesser extent in the Ample/Goldmax Zone.

-The Bonanza-Goldmax Property hosts numerous zones of high-grade native gold-bearing quartz veins.
+The Ample-Goldmax Property hosts numerous zones of high-grade native gold-bearing quartz veins.
 Plus gold associated with sulphides such as arsenopyrite, and prospective quartz-carbonate-silica mariposite alteration zones.